-My child graduated from high school on Friday.
+My child graduated from high school last May.
 I have many friends who are now beginning the year I just survived… the last year of their child’s childhood.
 At least that’s how we parents tend to look at it because we know that once they go off to college, that’s the practical beginning of their adult life.

 Having survived the majority of the year, I thought I’d share some tips for those of you starting the year for yourself.

 Advice for Parents of Seniors for Their Last School Year at Home

 Keep your calendar organized.

 Know all of the important dates before the school year starts.
 Application deadlines, scholarship deadlines, orientation events at your child’s choice college, and any graduation events at the high school.

 As soon as your child decides on a college, or even narrows the choices down, make sure you look at their calendar for any extra events they may do for prospective students or events your child may want to enjoy knowing they’ll be participating the following year.
 This really only works for universities or schools within driving distance, but it will be a great experience for you both.
 If your child is going to be active in sports at college, going to the Homecoming game will be a blast.
 If they’re artistically inclined, find a big concert or play the school puts on.
 These type of events are not necessarily organized for prospective students, but that’s why you should try to find something like that to enjoy.
 It really gets their excitement level elevated if it wasn’t already.

 Every game.
 Every competition.
 Every performance.
 You can not get enough pictures of your child’s senior year of high school.
 You will most definitely make your child crazy but that’s a small price to pay for the captured memories.

 Remember how stressed out your child is going to be this year.
 They are battling tons of emotions: saying goodbye while simultaneously embarking on a new journey.
 Allow them their mood swings.